Nico-Chico/connect4-game-vs-minimax-algorithm/README.md

 The aim of this project is to become familiar with the Minimax algorithm and alpha-beta pruning by discovering its features and functionality through its implementation in a game.

 Another objective of the project to highlight has been to develop a fully interactive console interface, with a pleasant experience.
 I have achieved this by using Unicode characters, to give colour and shape, and by precisely controlling the text flow in the terminal.
-As we can see, not all console programs have to be ugly and crude in their use.
+As we can see, not all console programs have to be ugly and boring in their use.
 With these ideas you can give them a facelift and make them more interesting and enjoyable.

 When the game is run, a selection menu appears that allows us to choose the 2 players.
 All options are allowed, Human vs Human, Human vs Machine or Machine vs Machine.
 The machine has several difficulty levels, corresponding to the depth with which the MiniMax algorithm tree is launched.